thunderbird/webext-docs/messageDisplayAction.rst

          :name: [``imageData``]
          :type: (:ref:`messageDisplayAction.ImageDataType` or :ref:`messageDisplayAction.ImageDataDictionary`)

          Either an ImageDataType object defining a single icon used for all sizes or an ImageDataDictionary object defining dedicated icons for different sizes.
-At least the ``16px`` icon should be specified.
-The ``32px`` icon will be used on screens with a very high pixel density, if specified.

       .. api-member::